Torque Enhancement, Spin Equilibrium, and Jet Power from Disk-Induced Opening of Pulsar Magnetic Fields: Opening of pulsar magnetic flux by an accretion disk

 \subsection{Proposed torque \& jet power model}

-Magnetic field lines which connect the star to the disk are forced to open, unless they enter the disk at the corotation radius or the disk permits azimuthal field-line diffusion sufficiently rapid to prevent the accumulation of toroidal field.
-Here we focus on the case where azimuthal diffusion is only fast enough to inhibit opening in a narrow annulus around the corotation radius, where the shearing rate between star and disk is small, and construct a toy model to investigate the potential effect the additional open flux outside $\rco$ may have on various properties of the system.
+Magnetic field lines which connect the star to the disk are forced to open, unless the disk permits azimuthal field-line diffusion sufficiently rapid to prevent the accumulation of toroidal field.
+Here we focus on the case where azimuthal diffusion is not fast enough to inhibit opening, and construct a toy model to investigate the potential effect the additional open flux may have on various properties of the system.

 In the open state, field lines of opposite direction are separated by a thin current sheet which will likely be unstable to reconnection.
 The average state of the system will then be determined by a competition between the rates of differential rotation (i.e., field line twisting) and reconnection.
 When the twisting rate is slow, reconnection of all the inflated field lines can occur before the newly reconnected flux has time to expand outward again, leading to cyclical behavior \citep*[e.g.][]{Parfrey:2012ac,Parfrey:2013aa}.
 In the case of accreting millisecond pulsars the differential rotation rate between the star and most points in the disk amounts to hundreds of Hz; the consequent rapid twisting can delay the onset of reconnection \citep{Parfrey:2013aa} and may lead to a long-term quasi-steady open state.